New Jersey Roads - I-80 WB - W. of Exit 47

 Also visible from the ramp to I-287 NB: construction of a new ramp with a shallower radius to benefit trucks.
 It's now open.

 The tiny I-80 BGS with the splayed arrows is new as of 2005.
-This structure may have once held information about the short-lived WB HOV lane, as well (just like the blank overhead earlier in the photo run).
+This structure may have once held information about the short-lived WB HOV lane, just like the blank overheads earlier in the photo run.
+Note that the 4th and 5th photos are left and right on the same gantry.

 New versions of the Exit 35A sign, to help traffic along (not that there's anyone who couldn't have made a U-turn at Exit 37).
 The 1/4 mile is ugly, as the numerals should be smaller within the fraction.